(The Great Wave off Kanagawa,by Katsushika Hokusai)

 Steady-state Total Forward and Reflected Powers:

-Calculating steady-state powers, given power delivery by the source of 100 watts:
+Calculating steady-state powers, given power delivery by the source of 100

 Total steady-state forward power towards the LC network's input port: